California Supply Chain Act

 Verification

 We adhere to all state and federal employment and labor laws.
 Accordingly, we do not engage in the use of forced, bonded, indentured or involuntary labor and do not tolerate our suppliers engaging in such conduct.
 We do not employ third parties to verify supplier compliance.
-We verify supplier compliance by insisting on it as part and parcel of our Purchase Terms and Conditions (available at http://www.klueber.com/ecomaXL/files/Klueber_purchase_order_terms_and_conditions_united_states_en.pdf).
+We verify supplier compliance by insisting on it as part and parcel of our Purchase Terms and Conditions (available at https://www.klsummit.com/ecoma/files/Klueber_purchase_order_terms_and_conditions_united_states.pdf).

 Certification

-As part of our contracting process, we require suppliers to certify that neither they nor any of their subcontractors, vendors, agents or other associated third parties utilize child, slave, prisoner or any other form of forced or involuntary labor, or engage in abusive employment or corrupt business practices, in the supply of products to our company (Compliance with laws addendum, available at http://www.klueber.com/ecomaXL/files/Klueber_purchase_order_terms_and_conditions_united_states_en.pdf).
+As part of our contracting process, we require suppliers to certify that neither they nor any of their subcontractors, vendors, agents or other associated third parties utilize child, slave, prisoner or any other form of forced or involuntary labor, or engage in abusive employment or corrupt business practices, in the supply of products to our company (Compliance with laws addendum, available at https://www.klsummit.com/ecoma/files/Klueber_purchase_order_terms_and_conditions_united_states.pdf).

 Training